 I’ve been saying for a two years, maybe longer, that the reaction to Social Media Is Bullshit within The Asshole Based Economy was going to be “Attack & Distract”.
 In fact, you can even see me totally call that in the book itself.

-Thanks to my new best friend, Dave Copeland, I have some proof I’d like to share with you.
+Thanks to my new best friend, Sour Grapes Dave Copeland, I have some proof I’d like to share with you.

-Then on the day of the interview, as I’m getting on the bus to head to the Amtrak station on Friday, I got an email from him at 6:22am …
+Then on the day of the interview, as I’m getting on the bus to head to the Amtrak station in Syracuse, New York, I got an email from Sour Grapes Dave Copeland at 6:22am:

 Finished your book and it’s just not something I’m going to write about for RWW.
 Rather than waste your time with a 3 pm phone call heading into a holiday weekend, I’m canceling it.

 So I figured, ok cool.
 Maybe he didn’t like it?
 I’m totally fine with that.
 Most people who have read the book love it.
 Even the people who saw me on CNBC and were like “I totally disagree with you” and then I said, “Well, did you read the thing?” went on to read the book and liked it.

 I know I’m not going to please everyone, and I’ve been getting shit online since 1998.
 Believe me, I’m used to bad reviews and mockery.

 But then … literally the second people were allowed to post reviews on Amazon, this review went up from Sour Grapes Dave Copeland: